Written by Contributor Writer Kara Weightman

 When I first went into college, I knew I wanted to get involved in some sort of organization, but I wasn’t sure what exactly.
 My first semester was a bit tough for me being away from home, I didn’t have many friends, and I recently just got out of a relationship.
 I wanted to join some sort of organization to hopefully turn my first year around.
 I learned about Greek life and the second semester of my freshman year, I joined a sorority.
 There are so many benefits of joining any college organization, and this is what I gained from mine:

-- Service opportunities: We are required to do 7 hours of community service per semester so I got involved in a lot of different service events I throughout college.
+- Service opportunities: We are required to do 7 hours of community service per semester so I got involved in a lot of different service events throughout college.
 I went to animal shelters, women’s aid shelters, food drives, and a bunch of different service events.
-We also have a certain philanthropy that we do events for and donate money to as well.
+We also tend to have certain philanthropy events like implementing certain fraternity fundraising ideas and donating the money to good cause as well.
 So far, I have logged over 300 hours of community service.

 - It brought me out of my shell: I’m not usually a shy person, but I was struggling my first year getting to know people.
 When I joined I got to know not only my sisters, but other Greeks as well through socials, service events, and if there was another Greek in my class, we already had something in common to kind of bond over.

 - Leadership skills: We strive our embers to be a leader in the community, whether it is our own or a different one on campus.
 We get introduced to so many different leadership positions and opportunities as well as the skills to be a successful leader.
 I currently hold a executive board position that has helped me advance my leadership skills.

 - Shared Values: When you join any organization, you share some sort of same value.
 When I went Greek, I share the same core values as I do with my sisters and it brings us closer together.